Flameustc/FUSAM-Lilian/README.md

 For addon developers this means you do not have to include the modding SDK or have your own instructions for users to install your addon; simply point them here.

-To get your addon added, please contact Sidsel via [BC Scripting Community Discord](https://discord.gg/SHJMjEh9VH) or create a merge request for manifest.json.
+To get your addon added, either join the [BC Scripting Community Discord](https://discord.gg/SHJMjEh9VH) and ask there or create a merge request for manifest.json.
 The following information is required:
 - short name / ID, alphanumeric
 - long name
 - short description